Therapy Dog Commercial Services

 - Support the implementation of the Plan under management’s leadership,

 - In partnership with Development and other stakeholders, design and implement fundraising strategies.

-Richard Katz, Founder and CEO, Pet Therapy Advisers
+Richard Katz, Founder, and CEO, K9 Ambassadors

 The number of colleges offering this introductory course has grown from Orange Coast College, in 2015, to 8 community colleges.

 Introductory: How to Become a Certified Therapy Dog Handler (One Day, 3-Hours)

 This 3-hour class is for adults, 16+, that want to learn the most sensible and least-cost way to become registered with well-respected and recognized local, regional, and national dog therapy agencies.